adam12/roda-unpoly/README.md

 ## Where are the Javascript and CSS assets?

-We've chosen not to bundle those assets with the gem as they might be updated more frequently then this library.
+I've chosen not to bundle those assets with the gem as they might be updated more frequently then this library.
 Roda is also asset-agnostic (for the most part), so it's easier if you bring in your assets as you see fit for your specific needs.